 This field is used to specify the secondary fan flow rate and is specified in m3/s.
 This flow rate would typically be similar in magnitude to the flow through the primary side.
 This field can be autosized.
 When it is autosized, the program detects if the component is in the main air loop or on an outdoor air path.
 If it is on the main air loop, then the flow rate is set to the AirLoopHVAC system’s design supply air flow rate (which is the maximum required for heating and cooling).
 If it is on the outdoor air path, then the flow rate is set to the larger of either the design minimum outdoor air flow rate or one-half of the main air loop design flow rate.
-The flow rate is used to determine parasitic fan energy and does not impact the modeling of cooler effectiveness.
-The flow rate (and fan power) is effectively reduced by cycling when the amount of cooling needs to be restricted for control purposes
+The flow rate is used to determine parasitic fan energy and cooler effectiveness.
+The flow rate (and fan power) is effectively reduced by cycling when the amount of cooling needs to be restricted for control purpose.
+This field can be autosized.
+When this input is autosized, the program calculates by scaling the Primary Air Design Flow Rate using secondary air scaling factor specified in the input field below.

+Field: Secondary Air Flow Scaling Factor

+This numeric input field is used to scale the secondary air design flow rate and it is dimensionless.
+This field is used when the previous field is set to autosize.
+The Primary Design Air Flow Rate is scaled using this factor to calculate the secondary design air flow rate.Field: Secondary Air Fan Design Power

+This numeric input field is the fan electric power at Secondary Design Air Flow Rate.
+This is the nominal design electric power at full speed of the secondary air fan.
+This input field is autosizable.

-Field: Secondary Fan Total Efficiency
+Field: Secondary Air Fan Sizing Specific Power

-This value is the overall efficiency of the fan, i.e., the ratio of the power delivered to the fluid to the electrical input power.
-It is the product of the motor efficiency and the impeller efficiency.
-The motor efficiency is the power delivered to the shaft divided by the electrical power input to the motor.
-The impeller efficiency is power delivered to the fluid (air) divided by the shaft power.
-The power delivered to the fluid is the mass flow rate of the air multiplied by the pressure rise divided by the air density.
-This input value must be between 0 and 1.
+This input field value is secondary air fan sizing specific power in W/(m3/s).
+This field is used when the previous field is set to autosize.
+The fan power is scaled with Secondary Design Air Flow Rate.

-Field: Secondary Fan Delta Pressure
+Field: Secondary Air Fan Power Modifier Curve Name

-This field is used to specify the pressure difference in Pascals experienced by the secondary fan as it moves air through the wet side of the cooler.
+This input field is the name of a dimensionless normalized curve.
+The normalized curve modifies the design secondary air fan power in the previous field by multiplying the value by the result of this curve.
+The normalized curve is a function of the secondary side flow fraction as independent variable.
+The curve shall yield a value of 1.0 at a flow fraction of 1.0.
+The flow fraction is the secondary air flow rate during operation divided by Secondary Design Air Flow Rate.
+If this input field is left blank, the fan power is assumed to be constant.
+Any curve or table with one independent variable can be used: Curve:Linear, Curve:Quadratic, Curve:Cubic, Curve:Quartic, Curve:Exponent, Curve:ExponentialSkewNormal, Curve:Sigmoid, Curve:RectuangularHyperbola1, Curve:RectangularHyperbola2, Curve:ExponentialDecay, Curve:DoubleExponentialDecay, and Table:OneIndependentVariable.

 Field: Primary Air Inlet Node Name

 The name of the air inlet node for the primary air flow path through the cooler.